 REMOVE OBJECTS NEAR PASS SEAT - Displayed when objects are by the passenger seat.
-After the objects are moved away from the seat, if the warning stays on or continues to come on contact your authorized dealer.
+After the objects are moved away from the seat, if the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

-INTKEY COULD NOT PROGRAM - Displayed when an attempt is made to program a fifth Integrated Key to the Remote Key Entry System.
-For more information on Integrated Key, refer to Locks and Security chapter in this manual.
+INTKEY COULD NOT PROGRAM - Displayed when an attempt is made to program a fifth integrated key to the remote entry system.
+For more information on integrated key, refer to Locks and Security chapter in this manual.